 Addressing barriers to labor force participation, particularly for marginalized populations, will enable the region to build on its economic development leadership and contribute to prosperous communities.
-Three key priority areas are housing access, broadband access, mobility, and workforce re-entry.
+Three key priority areas are housing access, broadband access, and mobility.

 Goals and Objectives